Once Upon a Time in Hollywood: Historical accuracy and influence

 In a scene, Sharon Tate goes into Larry Edmunds Bookshop and purchases a copy of Tess of the d'Urbervilles.
 In real life, Tate gave a copy to Roman Polanski shortly before her death.
 In 1978 Polanski directed the film adaptation, Tess (1979), dedicating it to Tate.

-Tate and Polanski's Yorkie Terrier in the film is named "Dr. Sapirstein", as was Tate's Yorkie in real life, named after the doctor portrayed by Ralph Bellamy in Rosemary's Baby.
+Tate and Polanski's Yorkshire Terrier in the film is named "Dr. Sapirstein", as was Tate's Yorkie in real life, named after the doctor portrayed by Ralph Bellamy in Rosemary's Baby.
 The carrier she puts the dog in is the one that Tate actually owned.

 The Fox Bruin Theater, which appears in one of the film's key scenes, inspired by a real life experience of the film's director Quentin Tarantino.

 In the film, Tate goes to see The Wrecking Crew at the Fox Bruin Theater.
 She convinces the theater's employees that she stars in the movie after they fail to recognize her.
 Tarantino stated the scene came from a personal experience.
 When True Romance was released, he saw it at the same theater, where he eventually convinced its employees that he wrote the script.
 The outfit Margot Robbie wears in the scene is based on the one Tate wore in Eye of the Devil.

 On the set of Batman, for a crossover episode with The Green Hornet, a fight was scripted with Kato (Bruce Lee) losing to Dick Grayson's Robin (Burt Ward).
 When Lee received the script, he refused to do it, so it was changed to a draw.
 When the cameras rolled, Lee stalked Ward until Ward backed away.
 Lee laughed and told him he was "lucky it is a TV show."
 Stuntman Gene LeBell carried Lee around in a Fireman's Carry when he first arrived on The Green Hornet set in response to Lee being tough on stuntmen.
 In the film, stuntman Cliff Booth fights Lee on the set of The Green Hornet; the fight ends in a draw.
 Booth refers to Lee as "Kato".

 According to Rudolph Altobelli, who rented the house to Polanski and Tate, in March 1969, Charles Manson showed up.
 Polanski's friend, Iranian photographer Shahrokh Hatami (who directed the short documentary Mia and Roman) also said he saw Manson enter the grounds.
 Hatami approached Manson, asking him what he wanted.
 He told Hatami he was looking for Terry Melcher.
 Hatami responded the house was the Polanski residence and perhaps Melcher lived in the guest house.
 Altobelli told Manson that Melcher no longer lived there.
 This happens in the film, with Jay Sebring in place of Altobelli and Hatami.